Welcome to the Confident Careerist podcast. I’m your host Teena Evert, and I’m so glad you’re tuning in to today’s episode.

 A calling has little to do with a person’s actual job and everything to do with how they approach that job.

-I work closely with people who have significant concerns about their work, and they come to me for guidance to help them make good decisions about their careers.
+As a career coach, I work closely with people who have significant concerns about their work, and they come to me for guidance to help them make good decisions about their careers.

 Building successful careers requires more than merely having the requisite talent, motivation, and opportunity.
 A successful career also requires the consistent belief that one can do what is needed well and that doing what is needed actually leads to outcomes that matter.